Campaigns

 | Who can use it | Account Owners and Admins can create campaigns.
 Users can view. |

-| Channels | WhatsApp Official (templates at scale — around 600 messages per minute), WhatsApp Unofficial (free text only — around 6 messages per minute by default, tunable), Email, plus other channels supported by your messaging setup.
+| Channels | WhatsApp Official (templates at scale — around 600 messages per minute), WhatsApp Unofficial (free text only — around 6 messages per minute by default, tunable), and Email (subject + rich HTML body).
+The campaign channel picker shows only these three; Instagram, Messenger, and web chat aren't campaign-capable.
 See Official vs Unofficial below. |

 | Integrations | Approved WhatsApp templates, Contacts for audience, Bot Journeys for reply handling. |